chr15tophe/vminer/README.md

 ## Usage

-First, you'll need to install `gcc` and use it to compile the `vminer` binary;
+### Windows

-the included Makefile should help with that.
+You can download `vminer-64.exe` (for 64-bit Windows machines) from the Discord.

-Then, create a file called `vminer.conf` and paste
+You'll need to create a file called `vminer.conf` and paste

 ```
 PREVIOUS_BLOCK_HASH = "4FD097A91E71DF403E6159FC58C53ECE1A809708549073541912BCBD10C924EA"